-Business Acquisition

-On February 8, 2022, the Company completed its acquisition of Safekeep, Inc. ("Safekeep"), a privately held company that applies AI to support the digitization of subrogation claims for insurers.
+Business Acquisition-On February 8, 2022, the Company completed its acquisition of Safekeep, Inc. ("Safekeep"), a privately held company that leverages AI to streamline and improve subrogation management across auto, property, workers' compensation and other insurance lines of business.

-In exchange for all the outstanding shares of Safekeep, the Company paid total consideration of \$31.9 million upon closing, subject to adjustment for certain post-closing indemnities.
+In exchange for all the outstanding shares of Safekeep, the Company paid total cash consideration of \$32.3 million upon closing, subject to adjustment for certain post-closing indemnities.
+As additional consideration for the shares, the acquisition agreement includes a contingent earnout for additional cash consideration based on the achievement of certain revenue targets during the year ending December 31, 2024.

-As additional consideration for the shares, the acquisition agreement includes a contingent earn-out for additional cash consideration based on the achievement of certain revenue targets during the year ending December 31, 2024.
-For additional information, see Note 29 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K
+For additional information, see Note 4 to the condensed consolidated financial statements included elsewhere in this prospectus.